Nextjs, SEO, and How to Rank Higher on Google

 At the 2012 London Olympic Games, they set nine Olympic and seven world records.
 That year also marked the first-ever British victory in Tour De France.
 But hold on, that’s not all.

-Bradley Wiggins, who won that Tour de France, was then followed by his teammate Chris Froome, who not only won the competition the following year, but went on to win three consecutive races of 2015, 2016, and 2017.
+Bradley Wiggins, who won that Tour de France, was then followed by his teammate Chris Froome, who not only won the competition the following year, but went on to win three consecutive races in 2015, 2016, and 2017.

 That makes five British Tour de France victories in a span of 6 years!
 Not too bad considering they had won exactly zero in the past 110 years.